commercetools/commercetools-email-retry-processor/README.md

 The API endpoint should cover the following steps:

 1. Fetch the current Email object by the given ID
-1. If true, send the email:
+1. After fetching it, send the email and process the result in the following way:
     - When the email delivery was successful
       - Delete current Email object
       - Set the Http status code "200" to the response